milijan-mosic/milijan-mosic.dev/src/static/fonts/Roboto/README.txt

 1. Install the font files you want to use

-2. Use your app's font picker to view the font family and all the available styles
+2. Use your app’s font picker to view the font family and all the available styles

 Learn more about variable fonts